 The year 2019 is crucial for Europe’s future.
-The EU will not only see a departure one of its member states but also it will held in May 2019 the European Parliament election in which the stakes are unusually high.
-It is, among other things, due to a raising support for the anti-European parties.
-Simultaneously, to carry on the EU has to work on indispensable eurozone reform that will lead to creation of an architecture that’s aligned with its respective economies and capable of better protecting the European economy.
+The EU will not only see a departure from one of its member states but also will be held in May 2019 European Parliament election in which the stakes are unusually high.
+It is, among other things, due to rising support for the anti-European parties.
+Simultaneously, to carry on the EU has to work on indispensable eurozone reform that will lead to the creation of an architecture that’s aligned with its respective economies and capable of better protecting the European economy.

 This activity will have two legs:

 #1 HOPES and DREAMS: What to expect from the European Parliament elections?